Updated: April 15, 2021

 SiteGround offers an amazing tool to help customers test changes and new features without breaking their live website.

-The tool creates a development copy of WordPress and Joomla sites, which customers can experiment on to their heart’s content.
+In short, this tool creates a development copy of WordPress and Joomla sites, which customers can experiment on to their heart’s content.

-Using the SiteGround Staging environment means that any changes won’t affect the live website, enabling customers to determine before hand if what they’re doing will help or hurt their site.
+Using the SiteGround Staging environment means that any changes won’t affect the live website, enabling customers to determine, beforehand if what they’re doing will help or hurt their site.

 Bluehost Vs SiteGround User Review